 Apart from the uncertainties about the physical relations in the LDI, there is also a wide range in estimations of the willingness to pay values for clean, c.q. litter free beaches.
-Most of the studies are devoted to water quality in general, giving WTP values of roughly ${\leqslant}3.80^1$ up to ${\leqslant}137$ per person per year, see Table 4.1.
+Most of the studies are devoted to water quality in general, giving WTP values of roughly $\in 3.80^1$ up to $\in 137$ per person per year, see Table 4.1.
 The values clearly depend on the research methodology, in particular the specification of the situation.

-&lt;sup>1 Assuming an average 2.25 person household.
+1 Assuming an average 2.25 person household.

-Table 4.1 Willingness to p ay values for improved water qua ality WTP value Unit (converted to Study Country or range 2007 values) 38.90 €/household/year Le Goffe (1995) France 4.42-137.36 €/person/year Markowska and Zilicz (1996, 1999) Poland 72.00 €/person/year Söderqvist (2000) Sweden 11.40 €/person/year Hanley et al.(2001) Scotland 11.84-19.44 €/person/year Hanley and Kristrom (2002) 8.64-17.28 €/household/year Mourato (2003) England/Wales 24.90 €/person/year Kosenius (2004) Finland Sources: Turner et al. (2010); Ruigrok (2008) fo or Mourato (2003) values, converted to 2006.
-Sources: Turner et al. (2010); Ruigrok (2008) for Mourato (2003) values, converted to 2006.
+Table 4.1 Willingness to pay values for improved water quality WTP value Unit (converted to Study Country or range 2007 values) 38.90 €/household/year Le Goffe (1995) France 4.42-137.36 €/person/year Markowska and Zilicz (1996, 1999) Poland 72.00 €/person/year Söderqvist (2000) Sweden 11.40 €/person/year Hanley et al.(2001) Scotland 11.84-19.44 €/person/year Hanley and Kristrom (2002) 8.64-17.28 €/household/year Mourato (2003) England/Wales 24.90 €/person/year Kosenius (2004) Finland Sources: Turner et al. (2010); Ruigrok (2008) fo r Mourato (2003) values, converted to 2006.

 Since, the Mourato (2003) values refer explicitly to litter at sea and on beaches, they can be used as a basis for a benefit transfer estimation for MSFD measures.
 The Dutch population counts approximately 7.1m households.
-Therefore, the actual WTP for improved water quality would range from $\[ \in \]$ 61- $\[ \in \]$ 122 m/year.
+Therefore, the actual WTP for improved water quality would range from $\in 61 \cdot \epsilon 122$ m/year.
 The relation between the reduction of the present amount of litter and the situation with say, half of the litter present is unknown, but there is no a priori argument why it should be linear.
-Assuming that in this case also 10% of the maximum benefits could be reached by a reduction of litter by half, the benefits would amount to $\[ \in \]$ 6-12m/year.
+Assuming that in this case also 10% of the maximum benefits could be reached by a reduction of litter by half, the benefits would amount to $\epsilon 6 \cdot 12 m/year$.
 Evidently, the level of this benefit requires more insight into the underlying mechanisms and the empirical basis of the key numbers.

 This represents the effect of improving the quality of beaches for current visitors.
 Larger attractiveness of the beaches will also lead to new visitors.
-Based on the deterrence of swimmers due to low water quality, Ruigrok (2008) estimates this effect, with a large degree of uncertainty, at €3m/year for the Dutch North Sea shore.
-By the same assumptions as above, the annual benefits could be estimated at €0.3m.
+Based on the deterrence of swimmers due to low water quality, Ruigrok (2008) estimates this effect, with a large degree of uncertainty, at \in 3m/year for the Dutch North Sea shore.
+By the same assumptions as above, the annual benefits could be estimated at \in 0.3m.
 Including both the increased recreational value and the reduction of cleansing costs as benefits due to a reduction of litter, may cause double counting.
 Currently the beaches are already attractive, because most litter is removed at touristic beaches.
 If the amount of litter washed on the beach decreases by half, and the beaches are cleaned less frequently, the tourists will not notice as big an improvement.
 To correct for this effect, the beach cleansing cost will not be included in the summation of all benefits related to litter.

-- attractiveness for housing
+attractiveness for housing